bu-balassaitis/CS601_FinalProject_Balassaitis/readme.txt

 > CHALLENGE
 	Getting two separate API calls going out separately and waiting for both to come back with data I probably overdid it with the async and wait calls at several levels, but it took a lot of tweaking to get it working

+[LINTING NOTES]
+> jslint.com was used to lint the code
+> Notes:
+	The following options need to be enabled to suppress unrelevant warnings: browser, devel, fart, for, long, single, this, unordered, white Even with these settings, there are some anomalies:
+		1) It does not handle for...of loops properly.
+It's flagging the variable declaration as an error (it is not okay with let,var, or const)
+		2) The linter chokes on arrow functions with single parameters if they don't have parentheses around the single parameter, so I added them throughout so the rest of the linting could compelte

 [About]